Dissolve a California Corporation

-Dissolution is the formal procedure for ending the life of your corporation.
+What does it mean to dissolve a California Corporation?
+Dissolution is the formal procedure for ending the life of your California corporation.
+In other words, when you dissolve a California Corporation, you are simply shutting the corporation down.
 This procedure is governed by California’s General Corporation Law which enables a corporation to be dissolved either voluntarily or involuntarily (Corp.
 Code 1900(a)).

-The forms needed to dissolve your California corporation can be found on the CA Secretary of State’s website, along with instructions,information regarding filing fees, and mailing addresses.
+When you decide to dissolve a California corporation, among other things, you will need to notify the Secretary of State by filing a series of forms.
+The forms needed to dissolve a California corporation can be found on the CA Secretary of State’s website, along with instructions, information regarding filing fees, and mailing addresses.
 A brief overview of the steps you need to take in order to voluntarily dissolve your corporation is provided below.

 Step 1: File the Certificate of Election to Wind Up and Dissolve

 It is customary for your board of directors to begin the process of dissolving your corporation by submitting a proposal to dissolve the corporation to its shareholders and then calling a shareholders meeting to vote on that proposal.

 If at least 50% of your corporation’s voting shares vote to dissolve and wind up the corporation, the resolution may be recorded and entered into your corporate records and you can then file a Certificate of Election to Wind Up and Dissolve (Form ELEC STK) with the CA Secretary of State.

 Alternatively, you can avoid the meeting of shareholders if more than 50% of your voting shares provide written consent to dissolve the company.
 Furthermore, in the event that all voting shares vote to dissolve your corporation, you can skip Certificate of Election to Wind Up and Dissolve and will only need to file a Certificate of Dissolution (explained below).